Leadership Program

 Each Leadership Program graduate can:

-• Participate in special events and workshops for Leadership Program alumni
+• Participate in an annual skills-building workshop for Leadership Program alumni.

 Ever Rodriguez, a graduate of the Leadership Program